 Legal risk is part of operational risk.
 Legal risk arises from inadequate documentation, legal or regulatory incapacity or insufficient authority of customers and uncertainty in the enforcement of contracts.
 This is managed through consultation with the Group's legal counsel and external counsel to ensure that legal advice is appropriately taken where necessary.

 As part of preparations to comply with Basel II, the Group has started mapping all its business activities to the eight Business Lines as defined by the Basel Committee on Banking Supervision.
-The Group is expected to provide capital for operational risk using the Standardised Approach by 2007.

 Group Compliance